What is scoliosis, how do I know if my child has it?

 Schroth method could be an efficient treatment method to prevent further progression in these cases.

 Each and every scoliosis is different in curve patterns, locations, severity and even compression types.
 As a result, treatments and exercises are different and individualized.
 Typically, manual techniques (joint and soft tissue mobilization, stretching) are combined with active Schroth exercises in each treatment session.

 In the first few we put a great emphasis on rebuilding secondary spinal curves such as the lumbar arch or lordosis and the desired thoracic curve, since these curves are usually lost with scoliosis, and give the back a flattened appearance.
-Further sessions will incorporate more active corrections which include breathing techniques as well as specific positions specific to each curve pattern.
+Further sessions will incorporate more active corrections such as those pictured below which include breathing techniques as well as specific positions specific to each curve pattern.